Indications against dynamical CPT symmetry restoration in quantum gravity

 A symmetry is emergent if all symmetry-violating terms are irrelevant under the Renormalization Group (RG) flow, i.e., they are driven to zero as one evolves the theory from high to low energy scales.
 A symmetry cannot be emergent, if symmetry-violating terms are RG relevant, because relevant couplings grow under the RG flow to low energies.\footnote{One can still avoid experimental bounds in this scenario by accepting an extreme fine-tuning to tiny values in the transplanckian regime.} We can thus decide between the two alternatives by calculating loop corrections from quantum gravity to the leading-order CPT-violating terms. \\

 \emph{CPT symmetry violation for Standard Model fields}\\ CPT symmetry holds (under some assumptions) in any local, Lorentz invariant quantum field theory.
-Its violation in perturbatively renormalizable interactions is automatically tied to the violation of Lorentz invariance \cite{Colladay:1996iz,Colladay:1998fq, Greenberg:2002uu}. \footnote{In quantum gravity, at best local Lorentz invariance holds.
-However, in a regime in which the theory is well-described by small metric fluctuations about a Minkowski background, global Lorentz invariance is in principle recoverable .} Loop corrections to various Lorentz-violating terms have been explored, see, e.g., \cite{Hernandez-Juarez:2018dkx} for matter loops and \cite{Eichhorn:2019ybe} for gravity loops and \cite{Ferrari:2018tps} for a summary.
+Its violation in perturbatively renormalizable interactions is automatically tied to the violation of Lorentz invariance \cite{Colladay:1996iz,Colladay:1998fq, Greenberg:2002uu}.\footnote{In quantum gravity, at best local Lorentz invariance holds.
+However, in a regime in which the theory is well-described by small metric fluctuations about a Minkowski background, global Lorentz invariance is in principle recoverable.
+However, Lorentz symmetry is not dynamically restored in simple settings \cite{Knorr:2018fdu}.} Loop corrections to various Lorentz-violating terms have been explored, see, e.g., \cite{Hernandez-Juarez:2018dkx} for matter loops and \cite{Eichhorn:2019ybe} for gravity loops and \cite{Ferrari:2018tps} for a summary.